Your MachineCLI Client

 }

-To switch API endpoint (e.g. for development):
+To switch endpoints (e.g. staging):

 gg login --api-url https://dev-api.gpuniq.com/v1